 It is notable that the E-M5 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The V-LUX 5 does not feature such a mic input.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the V-LUX 5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the V-LUX 5 and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the V-LUX 5 followed on from the Leica V-LUX Typ 114.
+The V-LUX 5 is a recent model that features in the current product line-up of Leica.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica V-LUX 5 and the Olympus E-M5 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Leica V-LUX 5: